List of north–south roads in Toronto: Birchmount Road

 Birchmount Road began as a concession line laid out by the surveyors of Upper Canada.
 For a long time, it remained a rural and little-used route.
 In the 1920s, it was little more than a dirt path.

 The southern part of Birchmount Road was one of the first parts of Toronto to see suburban development.
 This development was in the years immediately before and after the Second World War and was thus not reflective of the car-centred design of much of Scarborough.
-Birchmount is notable for being the terminus of the only TTC streetcar route ever to travel into Scarborough.
+Birchmount is notable for being the terminus of the only TTC streetcar route ever to travel into Scarborough, though Line 5 Eglinton operates in Scarborough.
 The Birchmount Loop was for several decades the turning loop for the Kingston Road streetcar.
 The first lines in the region were built by the Toronto and Scarboro' Electric Railway, Light and Power Company.
 They were taken over by the TTC, which ran streetcars to Birchmount Loop until 1954.
 The loop remained in place until 1985, when a condominium was built on the site.

 By the 1960s, Birchmount Road had been transformed into its current role as one of the main arterial roads for Scarborough.

 Beyond Toronto in Markham, Birchmount Road continues firstly as a residential street to Denison Street, then from Denison Street to Highway 407, it cuts through commercial business parks.
 In 2011, the road was extended past Highway 407 to north of Enterprise Boulevard to serve as the main street of the new Downtown Markham, a planned new central downtown core to replace that city's historic, but now nodal, Markham Village.
 A bridge crossing the Rouge River was built to complete the road between Enterprise Boulevard and Highway 7 to tie into Village Parkway.